as-ideas/DeepPhonemizer/README.md

 ### Training

-All parameters are set in a config.yaml, you can find a config in the installed package under:
+All parameters are set in a config.yaml, you can find example configs in the installed package under:
 ```bash
 dp/configs/forward_config.yaml
 ```